Latest 2017 College Football Recruiting Composite Team Rankings

 The composite represents an average of the rankings by the four major recruiting services: 247Sports, ESPN, Rivals and Scout.
 All rankings went to Top 50, except ESPN, which is Top 40.
 Teams not ranked in ESPN’s Top 40 received a 41.

-Alabama is a unanimous No. 1 with Ohio State at No. 2, although not unanimously.
-Michigan is ranked No. 2 by Scout.com.
+Alabama is a unanimous No. 1 with Georgia having moved to No. 2 over Ohio State, which dropped to No. 3.

 |Rank